angular/zone.js/doc/task.md

 For details, please refer to [here](../dist/zone.js.d.ts)

-And in this documentation, it will explain the task lifecycle about which callback of zoneSpec will be triggered when.
+This document will explain the lifecycle (state-transition) of different types of tasks and also the triggering of various zonespec's callback during that cycle.

-The motivation to write this because of this [PR](https://github.com/angular/zone.js/pull/629) of @mhevery.
-That task's state become more clear and can be rescheduled and override.
+The motivation to write this document has come from this [PR](https://github.com/angular/zone.js/pull/629) of @mhevery.
+This has made the task's state more clear.
+Also, tasks can now be cancelled and rescheduled in different zone.

 ### MicroTask
 Such as Promise.then, process.nextTick, they are microTasks, the lifecycle(state transition)